 And yet it had some really amazing games.
 Check out this roster: Metroid Prime, Resident Evil 4, The Legend of Zelda: The Wind Waker, Super Mario Sunshine, Super Smash Bros.
 Melee, Mario Kart: Double Dash, and so many more.
 We might forget about the GameCube itself sometimes, but those games remain eternal.

 Nintendo’s other 2001 hardware release takes the higher spot here, as the great Game Boy Advance essentially put a Super Nintendo-quality device in your pocket – and developers packed it with stellar, stellar stuff.
 Granted, the original hardware wasn’t wonderful (that dim screen!), but the SP revision fixed most woes.

-From Metroid Prime and WarioWare! to Advance Wars and The Legend of Zelda: The Minish Cap and plenty in between, not to mention killer ports of many of Nintendo’s best 8-bit and 16-bit games console games, it has perhaps the best lineup of any handheld ever released.
+From Metroid Fusion and WarioWare! to Advance Wars and The Legend of Zelda: The Minish Cap and plenty in between, not to mention killer ports of many of Nintendo’s best 8-bit and 16-bit games console games, it has perhaps the best lineup of any handheld ever released.

 5) Wii (2006)

 For many, the Wii will always be the hype train that lost steam.
-Nintendo’s motion-controlled console was the hottest thing around for a couple years, and then, once the buzz faded, many players realized they’d rather have the power and library of an Xbox 360 or PS3.
+Nintendo’s motion-controlled console was the hottest thing around for a couple years, and then, once the buzz faded, many players realised they’d rather have the power and library of an Xbox 360 or PS3.
 Welp.